15,000 nomination papers filed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) has stated that over 15,000 nomination papers were filed by candidates with the electoral body as the deadline expired on Monday.
+ISLAMABAD: The Election Commission of Pakistan (ECP) stated that over 15,000 nomination papers were filed by candidates with electoral body as deadline expired on Monday.

-The ECP has forwarded data of all the candidates to departments concerned including Federal Board of Revenue (FBR), National Accountability Bureau (NAB) and State Bank of Pakistan (SBP).
+As per details, ECP has forwarded data of all candidates to departments concerned including Federal Board of Revenue (FBR), National Accountability Bureau (NAB) and State Bank of Pakistan (SBP).

+Meanwhile, ECP is scrutinising the data submitted by candidates through online scrutiny system whereas the process of scrutiny will be summed up by June 19.

-In response, data of over 7,500 candidates has been checked through the ECP Scrutiny Cell, established at its secretariat here.
-Several cases of bank loan default and other irregularities could impede the possibility of getting a clean chit from the Election Commission for contesting the elections.
+In response, data of over 7500 candidates has been checked through the ECP Scrutiny Cell, established at its secretariat here.
+Several cases of bank loan default and other irregularities could impede possibility of getting a clean chit from the Election Commission for contesting the elections.

+The ECP extended the time of filing of nomination papers by two hours (from 4:00pm to 6:00pm) on the last day.

 According to the ECP spokesperson, details of dozens of candidates have been declared to be extremely suspicious.
 All this record was being sent to the returning officers across Pakistan on fast-track basis so that during the scrutiny period of June 12-19, this data could be taken into account.